Particular/docs.particular.net/monitoring/metrics/index.md

 ## Performance impact on system resources

-A ServiceControl monitoring instance is much lighter than a regular ServiceControl instance.
-It is not recommended to host a monitoring instance on the same machine that is hosting any production endpoint instances.
+A ServiceControl monitoring instance is more lightweight than a regular ServiceControl instance.
+Nevertheless, it is not recommended to host a monitoring instance on the same machine that is hosting production endpoint instances.

 ### Wire usage

-Each endpoint instance collects performance metrics which are buffered and then send.
-A single metrics message contains a batch of values written in a compact binary format.
-It makes reporting very lightweight.
+Each endpoint instance collects performance metrics which are buffered and then sent.
+A single metrics message contains a batch of values written in a compact binary format, making reporting very lightweight.

 ### Storage usage

 Metrics are processed by a Service Control Monitoring instance.
 A monitoring instance stores data only in RAM.
-It does not store any data on disk except the creation of a log file.
+It does not store data on disk except for a log file.
 Metrics data are stored for at most one hour.
-A 100MB process can easily hold metric state for atleast 100 endpoint instances.
+A 100MB process can hold state for at least 100 endpoint instances.

-### CPU Usage
+### CPU usage

 The metrics service is only performing simple summing aggregation logic.
-CPU usage is fairly low.
+CPU usage is low.

 ## Reporting metric data to other places